Estate Kit

 The first problem families encounter

-Even when a Will exists, financial institutions often require documentation before allowing anyone to access or administer accounts.
+Even when a valid Will exists, your executor cannot simply step in and begin administering your estate.
+Financial institutions often require documentation before allowing anyone to access or administer accounts.
 Death certificates must be issued.
 Executors must present identification.
 In many cases, probate must be obtained before assets can be transferred.

-During this window, families are not yet administering the estate.
+During this period, your family is not yet settling the estate.

-Executors and spouses begin reconstructing the practical details of the person's financial life using whatever clues they can find.
+They begin reconstructing your financial life using whatever clues they can find.
 Mail arriving at the house.
 Old tax returns.
 Contacts stored in a phone.
 Login information remembered by a spouse.
+Notes in a desk drawer.

 It is simply slow when no one has documented where things are.